 How Libraries Can Implement Similar Programs

 Libraries and library systems that want to become autism-friendly can start by becoming educated on the challenges people with autism face and ways they can help.
-There are seminars and other presentations done at international conferences every year, including the ALA conference, that are specific to this subject, and there are online courses that library staff can take.
+There are seminars and other presentations done at international conferences every year, including the ALA conference (the ALA also accredits library science programs), that are specific to this subject, and there are online courses that library staff can take.
 The following are some resources that can be helpful to libraries:

 Autism-Ready Libraries Toolkit